The-Animonculory/Modding-Resources/DynDOLOD.md

 ![alt text](https://raw.githubusercontent.com/The-Animonculory/Modding-Resources/main/Images/DynDOLOD/ACMOSInstall.webp)

+Once you have ACMOS installed, install FOLIP and place it just below it on the left hand side.

 Finally, you’ll want to install the `SSE-Terrain-Tamriel Extended` ESM.
 This is only needed during xLodGen and can be placed anywhere in the left pane of MO2.
 I tend to place it above the xLodGen Output.
 Once installed, activate it only when doing xLodGen and place it below the last worldspace ESM in your load order.
 In my case, this is `Wyrmstooth`.

   -  *Note: Your ESMs will all be **bold** in MO2's Plugin list, even though they may not necessary be named with an `.esm` extension.*

+**NOTE**: The load order towards the end of your list should be as follows:

+- Other late loaders such as Lux, Water For ENB, Northern Roads.
+- ACMOS
+- ACMOS Water for ENB patch
+- FOLIP
+- Synthesis

+***

 ### xLodGen
 Once you have all of that installed and the output paths set, activate `SSE-Terrain-Tamriel Extended` and move it to the correct position in the right pane as mentioned in the previous section.